penge/slide/SLIDE.md

 </div>
 ```

-Write little `Javacript` of your choice:
+Write little `Javascript` of your choice:

 ```js
 var slide = new Slide({